alek3y/dotfiles/README.md

 Tdie:         +49.0°C  (high = +70.0°C)
 ```
 Knowing this I can extract it using 'tdie' as a filter.
 On the script change that string on `grep` with the name you care about and hope it'll works, otherwise you'll have to debug everything.

+### I don't like your setup
+I can't blame you, lol. \
+I made one myself just because I couldn't find any configuration that was worth trying, so I tried to make one as minimal as possible without using a tons of dependencies. \
+If you can't find a good configuration for you, you can always make one yourself.
+I actually suggest you to try.